Guides for product: Adafruit Feather nRF52840 Express

 The Adafruit Feather nRF52840 Express is the new Feather family member with Bluetooth Low Energy and native USB support featuring the nRF52840!
 It's our take on an 'all-in-one' Arduino-compatible + Bluetooth Low Energy with built-in USB plus battery charging.
 With native USB it's even ready to join the CircuitPython party.
 We have other boards in the Feather family, check'em out here.

 This chip has twice the flash, and four times the SRAM of its earlier sibling, the nRF52832 - 1 MB of FLASH and 256KB of SRAM.
 Compared to the nRF51, this board has 4-8 times more of everything.

 For this chip, we've added Arduino IDE support - you can program the nRF52840 chip directly to take full advantage of the Cortex-M4 processor, and then calling into the Nordic SoftDevice radio stack when you need to communicate over BLE.
 Since the underlying API and peripherals are the same for the '832 and '840, you can supercharge your older nRF52832 projects with the same exact code, with a single recompile!

 We've also chosen this chip for our first BLE-friendly CircuitPython board!
-CircuitPython works best with disk drive access, and this is the only BLE-plus-USB-native chip that has the memory to handle running a the little Python interpreter.
-The massive RAM and speedy Cortex M4F chip makes this a good match.
+CircuitPython works best with disk drive access, and this is the only BLE-plus-USB-native chip that has the memory to handle running a little Python interpreter.
+The massive RAM and speedy Cortex M4F chip make this a good match.